yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

   `scan.begin()`...`scan.end()`   | tokenizer | continuous matches
   `split.begin()`...`split.end()` | splitter  | text between matches

-The type `reflex::AbstractMatcher::Operation` is a functor that defines `find`, `scan`, and `split`.
+The type `reflex::AbstractLexer::Operation` is a functor that defines `find`, `scan`, and `split`.
 The functor operation returns true upon success.
-The use of an iterator is simply supported by invoking `begin()` and `end()` methods of the functor, which return `reflex::AbstractMatcher::iterator`.
+The use of an iterator is simply supported by invoking `begin()` and `end()` methods of the functor, which return `reflex::AbstractLexer::iterator`.
 Likewise, there are also `cbegin()` and `cend()` methods that return a `const_iterator`.

 We can use these RE/flex iterators in C++ for many tasks, including to populate